Hygienic ventilation for the food industry

 Ventilation is an integral part of the food industry’s defence mechanisms against food contamination.
 The clean delivery of conditioned air is just as important as the initial filtering.

 Consider, for example, a factory which handles wheat or soy flour.
 These are allergens that tend to float in the air, accumulating on every rough surface, every nook and cranny.
-Low-velocity ventilation prevents the uncontrolled spread of these ingredients, making it crucial in allergen management programs.
+Low-velocity food industry ventilation prevents the uncontrolled spread of these ingredients, making it crucial in allergen management programs.

 Likewise, low-velocity air distribution goes a long way towards minimising the spread of airborne sources of contamination, including aerosols and droplets from food processing.
 Combined with correct zoning, this is an extremely effective way to mitigate the risk of airborne pathogens and microbial contamination.
 The easiest way to achieve it is a with fine-tuned air distribution system like fabric ducting, especially with the large air volumes typically required in food facilities.
 It is also achievable with carefully designed steel rigid ducts, but this option is both more expensive and much more difficult to get just right.